tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体直播/控制台指南/StreamLive频道管理_intl_en.md

 ![img](https://main.qcloudimg.com/raw/c092adee1a2aeca7f9e98f18659b4aef.png)

 g.
 Set video transcoding.
-Create a video template, specifying the name, encoder type (only H264 is supported currently), bitrate (value range: 50000-40000000 bps), resolution, frame rate, etc. Top speed codec transcoding is a high-performance video transcoding service developed by Tencent Cloud.
+Create a video template, specifying the name, encoder type (only H264 is supported currently), bitrate (value range: 50000-40000000 bps), resolution, frame rate, etc. Top Speed Codec transcoding is a high-performance video transcoding service developed by Tencent Cloud.
 It uses AI algorithms to calculate in real time the optimal encoding parameters based on the business scenario to ensure high-quality transcoding at low bitrate.
 Bitrate compression ratio is the percentage by which video bitrate is expected to be reduced.

 ![img](https://main.qcloudimg.com/raw/92242c0a054e342a1071794db28600de.png)

 >?
-You can enable top speed codec if you want a better codec with smart video compression algorithms.
+You can enable Top Speed Codec if you want a better codec with smart video compression algorithms.
 It uses AI algorithms to calculate in real time the optimal encoding parameters based on the business scenario to ensure high-quality transcoding at low bitrate.

 h.
 Assemble outputs by combining the audio and video transcoding templates created.
 You can enable SCTE-35 to pass SCTE-35 information in HLS or DASH file tags.